bfy22/Recipe-App/README.md

 - bcryptjs: Library for hashing passwords securely.
 - jsonwebtoken: Library for generating and verifying JSON Web Tokens (JWT).
 - CORS: Middleware to enable Cross-Origin Resource Sharing.
--dotenv: For managing sensitive info, secrets and settings like database URI and JWT secret, keeping them out of app code
+- dotenv: For managing sensitive info, secrets and settings like database URI and JWT secret, keeping them out of app code

 Note: .env is included in the repo for structure only.